-I recommend not to run it automatically, unless you really need to change your MAC address every time.
-So, choose No (by pressing tab key) and hit Enter key to continue.
+I recommend not running it automatically unless you really need to change your MAC address every time.
+So, choose No (by pressing the tab key) and hit Enter key to continue.

 How to Use Macchanger to change MAC address

 Do you remember your network interface name?
-You got it in the Step 1 earlier.
+You got it in Step 1 earlier.

 Now, to assign any random MAC address to this network card, use:

 After changing the MAC id, verify it using the command:

 You will now see that MAC has been spoofed.